Columbus in Columbia County, Wisconsin — The American Midwest (Great Lakes)

 Topics and series.
 This historical marker is listed in this topic list: Notable Buildings.
 In addition, it is included in the National Historic Landmarks series list.
 A significant historical year for this entry is 1919.

 Location.
 43° 20.329′ N, 89° 0.935′ W. Marker is in Columbus, Wisconsin, in Columbia County.
-Marker is at the intersection of West James Street (State Highway 16-60) and South Dickason Boulevard, on the right when traveling east on West James Street.
+It is at the intersection of West James Street (State Highway 16-60) and South Dickason Boulevard, on the right when traveling east on West James Street.
 Touch for map.
 Marker is at or near this postal address: 159 W James St, Columbus WI 53925, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-Grand Army of the Republic Memorial (a few steps from this marker); Columbus Public Library (within shouting distance of this marker); Columbus City Hall (within shouting distance of this marker); Governor James Taylor Lewis / Governor Lewis: Civil War Era (approx. 0.4 miles away); World War II Memorial (approx. 3.3 miles away); Fall River Dam (approx. 3.8 miles away); Lowell Women Firefighters (approx. 9.8 miles away); Frederick Douglass (approx. 12 miles away).
+At least 8 other markers are within 12 miles of this marker, measured as the crow flies: Grand Army of the Republic Memorial (a few steps from this marker); Columbus Public Library (within shouting distance of this marker); Columbus City Hall (within shouting distance of this marker); Governor James Taylor Lewis / Governor Lewis: Civil War Era (approx. 0.4 miles away); World War II Memorial (approx. 3.3 miles away); Fall River Dam (approx. 3.8 miles away); Lowell Women Firefighters (approx. 9.8 miles away); Frederick Douglass (approx. 12 miles away).
 Touch for a list and map of all markers in Columbus.